Rajeshwari-githl/Maths-game/README.md

 # Maths-game
-this is the scrolling calculations of the maths
+<div> This is a compilation of famous math game that make you think.</div>